simonse-projects/author-site/_posts/2020-04-28-the-census-of-death.md

 I see.

 Derek has been very thoughtful this whole time.
-Suddenly he asks, “Hey, wait a minute.
+Suddenly he asked, “Hey, wait a minute.
 If she’s alive now, does that mean I’m back at number eleven?”

 Yes.

 “That sucks.
-I haven’t made any progress at all, then.
+I haven’t made any progress in this story at all, then.
 What’s Stephen King going to think?”

 Who cares what he thinks?
-He’s probably going to pick someone or something else over you, anyway.
+He’s probably going to pick someone or something else to be the villain instead of you, anyway.
 Maybe an evil dog.
 Or a car.
 Or a hotel.
 Or a banana.
 I don’t think he’s written about a monster banana yet.
 But I could be wrong.

 “No, seriously, I need to show some initiative.
 What am I going to say when he asks me how many victims I killed in my last story?
 Eleven doesn’t sound like very many.
 I need an even dozen, at least.”